 Purpose: The purpose of this tool is to provide covered entities with a framework for monitoring and communicating 340B oversight based on best practices.
 The audience for this tool is intended to be the 340B steering committee.
-This template is based on best practices shared by covered entities; it is not an exhaustive list, and can be customized according to the entity’s specific circumstances.
+This template is based on best practices shared by covered entities; it is not an exhaustive list and should be customized according to the entity’s specific policies and procedures.
 Historical time periods may be incorporated to provide benchmarking and trends.

-Compliance Oversight
+Frequency of items may vary among entities based on program complexity and resources available.
+Rows and columns can be changed to address entity-specific needs.

-Use this table to track measurement of key compliance areas at a high level.
-340B Program compliance staff will likely have more detailed tracking documents, but sharing a high-level snapshot with the 340B steering committee can help ensure accountability.
-The information reported in the results and follow-up section do not have to include individual audit results, but instead should focus on key compliance areas identified during audits and the anticipated actions to correct any compliance concerns.
+Compliance Oversight: Use this table to track measurement of key compliance areas at a high level.
+340B Program compliance staff will likely have more detailed tracking documents, but sharing a high-level snapshot with the 340B steering committee improves accountability.
+The information reported in the results and follow-up sections do not need to include individual audit results, but instead should focus on key compliance areas identified during audits and the anticipated actions to correct any compliance concerns.